jasdipsingh23/rock-paper-scissors/README.md

 This project plays a simple game of Rock, Paper Scissors.
-It is the second project in The Odin Project's Foundations course.
+Best of 5 rounds wins!

+The user plays by selecting buttons.
+Displays winner of round, overall score, and overall winner.

-The purpose of this project is to demonstrate how to build applicaions with JavaScript.
+The purpose of this project is to demonstrate how to build applicaions with HTML/ CSS/ JavaScript.

-Main topics are: Loops, Code Structure, Breaking problem down to fundamentals.

-This project shows a beginner-level understanding of JavaScript.
+No style applied (...yet).

+Main topics include: loops, conditional statements, DOM manipulation, event listeners.